Arhan2002/Whatsapp_Chat_Analyzer/README.md

 # Whatsapp_Chat_Analyzer
-predicts sentiments of whatsapp chat
+Detailed Chat Analysis of whatsapp user or group chats using python and NLP.